cs3110/textbook/_sources/chapters/basics/functions.md

 ## Function Associativity

 Are you ready for the truth?
+Take a deep breath.
 Here goes...

 **Every OCaml function takes exactly one argument.**